-The 2020 Views on Learning Technology Innovation Grants for Educational Resources application window is open between April 1, 2020 and closes at 11:59PM, Friday, June 15th, 2020.
+The 2021 Views on Learning Technology Innovation Grants for Educational Resources application window will open between April 1, 2021 and May 15th, 2021.
 Accredited educational institutions within a thirty-five (35) mile radius of our service areas are eligible to apply for grants of up to $25,000 (depending on enrollment).
-Click the "Start Grant" button above to check eligibility.
-If your school is not listed, and you believe it should be, please contact us.

 General Application Information